Forest Maniac: Voroshilov's trial

 The trial began in early 1999.
 The prosecution's main evidence was the results of various forensic examinations and the testimony of surviving victims.
 One of the officers who had chased after the killer who had stolen Korotkov's car allegedly identified Voroshilov as the man, but his testimony was ruled as questionable, as the officer himself admitted that the suspect's face was illuminated by the vehicle's headlights for only a few seconds.

 Two of the Forest Maniac's surviving victims - Mamuka Santeladze and Alevtina Butkevich - could not identify Voroshilov as their assailant.
 In his testimony, Santeladze insisted that they were not victims of the serial killer, but of an unrelated opportunistic criminal who was after their car.
-Among Voroshilov's personal belongings was an Afghan coat and a sports windbreaker that had blood stains matching Santeladze's blood type, but this did not match with the camouflage jacket the attacker had supposedly been wearing.
+Among Voroshilov's personal belongings were an Afghan coat and a sports windbreaker that had blood stains matching Santeladze's blood type, but this did not match the camouflage jacket the attacker had supposedly been wearing.
 Nikolai Filimonov, Voroshilov's lawyer, also pointed out that he could not have been involved in the attack, as there were no traces of Santeladze's blood found on the camouflage jacket.
 Voroshilov himself also actively participated in the trial, filing various motions in every session trying to disprove the prosecution's arguments and claims.

 In spite of the inconsistencies and unreliable testimony, the Samara District Court found Voroshilov guilty of two murders (Korotkov and Kulakovskaya) and three assaults (Santeladze, Butkevich and the wounded officer).
 As a result, he was sentenced to 15 years imprisonment - the only available punishment according to the Criminal Code applied at the time.
 Throughout the proceedings, Voroshilov kept his composure and remained emotionless while the verdict was read out.
-After the trial concluded, he filed an appeal to the Supreme Court, which reviewed the case and then upheld his sentence on March 6, 2000.
+After the trial concluded, he filed an appeal to the Supreme Court, which reviewed the case and then upheld his sentence on 6 March 2000.
 Voroshilov was then transferred to serve his sentence at a penal colony in Ryazan Oblast.

 Release and aftermath

 In 2005, Voroshilov and his lawyers filed another complaint to the European Court of Human Rights in the hope that they would reverse the conviction and commute his sentence.
-On December 8, 2005, the Court issued its opinion on the case, rejecting most of the complaints filed by Voroshilov.
-He served out the sentence in its entirety and was released on July 30, 2012.
+On 8 December 2005, the Court issued its opinion on the case, rejecting most of the complaints filed by Voroshilov.
+He served out the sentence in its entirety and was released on 30 July 2012.

 The identity of the Forest Maniac remains a subject of debate.
 After Voroshilov's arrest, six more murders took place in Samara from 1997 to 1998, all of which were eerily similar to the ones committed by the serial killer.
 This had led some to question Voroshilov's guilt, while investigators continue to insist that he was the perpetrator, pointing out that the killings ceased after his arrest.